polypheny/PolyNOM/docs/application.md

 The `Application` class represents an individual application that interacts with a Polypheny instance to read and write data.
 An `Application`:

-- Operates within a single Polypheny `Instance`
+- Operates on a single Polypheny `Instance`
 - Manages one or more `Session` objects
 - Provides authentication and configuration settings for the connection
 - Handles optional Docker lifecycle management for isolated environments